What No One Tells You About India

 Dalai Lama in India

-Now that I am immersed in no electricity, no TV, no wifi, and no cheese either I have a different perspective.
+Now that I’m immersed in no electricity, no TV, no wifi, and no cheese either I have a different perspective.

-I can’t dash out to get a cup of brewed coffee right now.
+You can’t dash out to get a cup of brewed coffee.

 We forget that.